-The Oracle waved a hand, and her servants left them alone.
-She reclined on a bed of lavish crimson pillows and regarded Egil carefully.
+With a wave of her hand, the Oracle’s servants left them alone.
+She reclined on a bed of lavish pillows and regarded Egil carefully.
 “Heed my words well,” she said, “And do exactly as I ask.
-Lives depend on it.”
+Many lives depend on it.”

 “Of course, my lady,” Egil said, for consequences always followed disobeying the Oracle.

 “Go to the city of Ehloran.
 When you reach the white tree at the center of the city, travel north.
 Continue north and do not stop.”

 “Why?”
 Egil asked, unable to stop the question.

 Rather than answer, the Oracle said, “You will know when you have reached your destination.”

 Egil halted his tongue, though more questions burned on its tip.
 This was the way of the Oracle’s prophecies—they were glimpses, snapshots.
 They created more questions than they answered.
 Egil had seen them fulfilled enough times to know that.
 He also knew that the Oracle was never wrong, so he bowed again and left to prepare for the journey.
 He made all haste to Ehloran and found the white tree, whose petals had just begun to fall.

 He turned north and, on foot (as he knew not how far he had to journey) he began to walk.
 He walked up and down the hilly streets of Ehloran, always pointing due north.
 Many distractions threatened to break his pace as he walked.
 He passed through a market, and the smells of the foods there taunted him.
 A beautiful woman in glittering fabrics danced in the street to swift music, and he longed to stay and watch.
 When he reached a tall fence, he paused, but the time he would lose finding a way around would cost too much, so he climbed.